Short Red Nails Are In — & I Found The Perfect '90s Polish

 Jones Road Nail Polish Kit

-Of course, we don't need any nail polish, but a Jones Road nail polish immediately piqued my interest.
-After following Brown for years, I know of three things to be signature to her look: almost no makeup, rectangular-frame glasses, and short, red nails.
+A Jones Road nail polish immediately piqued my interest.
+After following Brown for years, I know of three things to be signature to her look: almost no makeup, rectangular-frame glasses and short, red nails.
 People have been asking her about the latter for years, so she decided to make a Jones Road Nail Polish Kit, complete with her signature poppy red polish, plus a ballerina pink ("the perfect sheer pink," according to Brown) and a clear polish that doubles as a base and top coat in one.

 AdvertisementADVERTISEMENT

-As a makeup brand, Jones Road doesn't specialize in nail polish formulations, so I wasn't sure this would be up to snuff against my time-tested CND, Jinsoon, and DazzleDry polishes, but I was pleasantly surprised.
-Not only is the brush small and tight — I have small nail beds, so this is a must for me— the poppy color is super pigmented; one light-handed coat and my nails were bright red and glossy.
+As a makeup brand, Jones Road doesn't specialise in nail polish formulations, so I wasn't sure this would be up to snuff against my time-tested CND, Jinsoon, and DazzleDry polishes, but I was pleasantly surprised.
+Not only is the brush small and tight (I have small nail beds, so this is a must for me) but the poppy color is super pigmented; one light-handed coat and my nails were bright red and glossy.
 I didn't even need the clear coat.
 Not for nothing, the dry-down time was less than five minutes, which was all the time that I gave them before getting dressed and running to get in my Uber.

 After almost a week of wear — and no chips to speak of — I'm newly invested in making short, red nails my signature.
 (That is, before I decide I want to try Ballerina.)

-If you don't want to spend $48 on the Jones Road Kit but want to find a good, red polish to have at home, I have a few alt recommendations.
-Before finding Jones Road Poppy, I often would reach for Dazzle Dry in Rapid Red.
-The Dazzle Dry System involves applying a nail toner for prep, a base coat, the color coat, and then a top coat, which is a bit laborious.
-However, the manicure will last close to two weeks, which is major for a non-gel polish.
-You can't go wrong with OPI Big Apple Red — it's a consistent top-seller for a reason.
-Black-owned nail-care brand Mischo Beauty makes a stunning, true red polish that's chic and foolproof.
+If you don't want to spend £44 on the Jones Road Kit but want to find a good, red polish to have at home, try Max Factor Masterpiece Xpress Nail Polish She's Reddy, £5.99, which dries in next to no time or Rimmel Super Gel Nail Polish Rock N Roll, £6.99.
+You also can't go wrong with OPI Big Apple Red, £14.90, — it's a consistent top-seller for a reason.
+Black-owned nail-care brand Emolyne makes a stunning, true red polish (Port Elizabeth, £13) that's chic and foolproof.

 According to Brown, short, red nails are the ideal accessory for a "casual" beauty person.
 "Really, there's nothing polished about me," Brown says.
 "My hair is always wet or in a ponytail and I'm in a casual outfit.
 But my red nails make me feel confident," she explains.
 Writing this in my leggings and sweatshirt, watching my little red nails fly across the keyboard, I have to agree, a red manicure complements my casual style.